How to know if a typewritten will is valid

 California does impose a few requirements that have to be met in order for a typewritten will to be valid but there aren’t that many of them.
 The requirements have to be met in order for a typewritten will to be valid, but there are really only four requirements.

 The first requirement is that the testator, that’s the person who has died the person who created the typewritten will, was signed by them and that the person who created the will was mentally competent at the time that will was signed by them.

 The second requirement is about the signing of the typewritten will of itself.
 The will was either signed by the testator, or the testator can direct somebody else in the testator’s presence to sign their name for them.
 Now they don’t have to sign it like a person who is acting under a durable power of attorney is going to sign the testator’s name, and if this is being done correctly there’ll actually be a page attached and that says that it was done or some part of the will that says was being done this way.
 Otherwise obviously there’s going to be a claim of forgery.

-Finally the last Requirement is about the contents of the will.
-The will itself has to dispose of the testator’s property, which the word disposed sounds a little funny, but it means there are directions about who gets the property now that the testator has died.
-So that’s it those are the four requirements to determine whether a typewritten will is valid in California
+Finally, the last Requirement is about the contents of the will.
+The will itself has to dispose of the testator’s property, which the word disposed of sounds a little funny, but it means there are directions about who gets the property now that the testator has died.
+So that’s it, those are the four requirements to determine whether a typewritten will is valid in California